amg2318/design-journal/week7.md

 Show that I tried different arm lengths and size ratios Considering rack and pinion
 (intermission for lost wallet)
-Makeshift proof of concept for presentation
-Switching to cam-piston/dwell mechanism based on presentation feedback Cardboard box prototype
+Makeshift proof of concept for presentation, deciding to go with the paper airplane Switching to cam-piston/dwell mechanism based on presentation feedback Cardboard box prototype
 Final

+## Reflection